Road to the Multiverse: Cultural references

-Another universe references many works by Walt Disney.
+Another universe references many works by Walt Disney Animation Studios.
 Meg appears as Ursula from the 1989 film The Little Mermaid and Herbert appears as the Queen from the 1937 film Snow White and the Seven Dwarfs.
-The alleged conspiracy about Walt Disney being an anti-Semite is also referenced by having the universe's occupants attack the Disney version of Mort Goldman when he enters a room, brutally beating him to death off-screen.
+Walt Disney's alleged antisemitism is also referenced by having the universe's occupants attack the Disney version of Mort Goldman when he enters a room, brutally beating him to death off-screen.
 Discouraged, Brian and Stewie transport themselves to a universe resembling the Adult Swim series Robot Chicken, a show co-created by Family Guy cast member Seth Green.
 The sequence reveals several action figures of cartoon characters from the 1980s: He-Man from Masters of the Universe, Optimus Prime from Transformers, Lion-O from ThunderCats and Duke from G.I.
 Joe.

 Continuing their travels, the two come across a universe where singer and performer Frank Sinatra was never born, resulting in the loss of the 1960 presidential election by President John F. Kennedy to then-Vice President Richard Nixon, which causes World War III.
 Brian questions whether Lee Harvey Oswald shot Kennedy, and Stewie responds that he shot Mayor McCheese instead.
 A sequence similar to the Zapruder film, which shows the assassination of Kennedy, is shown, with Jacqueline Kennedy also appearing.
 Brian and Stewie next discover a universe completely depicted as a political cartoon.
 The next reference occurs in the dog universe when Stewie says, "Take your stinking paws off me you damn, dirty dog!" which is a reference to the famous quote "Take your stinking paws off me you damn, dirty ape!" from the first Planet of the Apes movie.
 The final reference of the episode also occurs in the dog universe when Stewie mentions, "Gosh, Brian, I sure hope this next leap, will be the leap home," a nod to the opening narration of the time travel series Quantum Leap.